liweijiang/academic-personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Cultural Analytics
-- Artificial Intelligence
+- Digital Humanities
+- Computational Social Science
 - Natural Language Processing
-- Machine Learning
-- Human-computer Interaction

 # Education to show in About widget
 education: